 It's supposed to be hard.
 If it wasn't hard, everyone would do it.
 The hard...is what makes it great. - Tom Hanks as Jimmy Dugan in A League of Their Own

-I am exciting to announce that I am participating in Simon Casting's 14th Annual Monologues for Meals to help raise money for The Actor's Fund for COVID Relief.
+I am excited to announce that I am participating in Simon Casting's 14th Annual Monologues for Meals to help raise money for The Actor's Fund for COVID Relief.
 It is unfortunate how many people outside of the theatre industry do not comprehend how many people are truly impacted by theatres having to close their doors, and what is worse is that we are potentially going to be shut down until 2022.
 If you are able to, please join me in donating.

 "Be the change you want to see in the world," - a paraphrase of Ghandi, 1913